 - The result tells you how many feet the roots extend.

 Example: Let’s say the trunk is 10 in. thick: 10 in. x 1.5 = 15.
 So in this case, the roots extend about 15 ft. from the trunk.

 If you can’t place your pond away from root zones, consider an above-ground pond.
 Above-ground ponds are created by piling up soil to form dikes or by building retaining walls to contain the pond.

 Drain runoff away from pond

 Runoff from your yard can carry silt, grass clippings and other debris that lead to murky water.
 It also contains lawn chemicals that can support algae growth or harm plants or fish.
-You can protect your pond from runoff by simply forming a slight ridge around it.
-It doesn't have to be very high; 3 in. is usually plenty.
+You can protect your pond from runoff by simply forming a slight ridge around it as you begin figuring out how to build a pond.
+It doesn’t have to be very high; 3 in. is usually plenty.
 If the pond is on an incline, you can create a shallow channel with a slight slope to divert runoff to a garden or flowerbed.